 Measuring for Pergo

-If you are planning to install a Pergo floor in your kitchen or other area in your home, measure carefully before you purchase any planks.
-Measure from wall to wall.
+If you are planning to install a Pergo floor in your kitchen or other areas in your home, measure carefully before you purchase any planks.
+Measure the area of the floor.

 If your room is an irregular shape, then break the room into smaller sections and measure those areas.

 Multiply the entire width and length together to calculate the square footage area.
 Add 10 percent to that number to account for material waste.